aergoio/aergo-iot-microcontrollers/aergo-espressif-esp32/README.md

-# aergo-espressif-esp32
+# Aergo IoT - espressif ESP32

-This repo contains example code on how to inteface with the aergo blockchain on Espressif ESP32 microcontrollers.
+This folder contains example code on how to inteface with the aergo blockchain on Espressif ESP32 microcontrollers.

 ## Requirements